|On this page…|

 To display all solid lines, select Style > All solid lines.
 This choice is the default.

-All line styles match the color of the corresponding data or model icon in the System Identification Tool GUI.
+All line styles match the color of the corresponding data or model icon in the System Identification app.

-After you create the plot, as described in Plotting Models in the GUI, select File > Copy figure in the plot window.
+After you create the plot, as described in Plotting Models in the App, select File > Copy figure in the plot window.
 This command opens the plot in a MATLAB Figure window.

 To print a System Identification Toolbox plot, select File > Print in the plot window.
 In the Print dialog box, select the printing options and click OK.

-The System Identification Tool GUI lets you customize the window behavior and appearance.
+The System Identification app lets you customize the window behavior and appearance.
 For example, you can set the size and position of specific dialog boxes and modify the appearance of plots.

-You can save the session to save the customized GUI state.
+You can save the session to save the customized app state.

-Advanced users might choose to edit the file that controls default settings, as described in Modifying idlayout.m.
+You might choose to edit the file that controls default settings, as described in Modifying idlayout.m (advanced usage).

-Use Options > Save preferences to save the current state of the System Identification Tool GUI.
+Use Options > Save preferences to save the current state of the System Identification app.
 This command saves the following settings to a preferences file, idprefs.mat:

-Size and position of the System Identification Tool GUI
+Size and position of the System Identification app

 Sizes and positions of dialog boxes